Angelamutyota/wireframing/README.md

 5. InVision Freehand
 A collaborative whiteboard tool for sketching wireframes, brainstorming, and collecting feedback.
 Often used alongside other design tools.

+# Benefits of Wireframing in Software Development
+1. Clarifies Requirements Early
+Wireframes make abstract ideas concrete.
+Instead of discussing features in vague terms (“a dashboard with analytics”), a wireframe visually lays out what that dashboard might look like — what elements appear where, how users navigate, and what content is prioritized.
+For example, in Figma, a product manager and designer can sketch a low-fidelity wireframe of a property listing page to show the layout of search filters, images, and booking buttons.
+This helps developers clearly understand what’s expected long before implementation.

+2. Guides the Design Process
+Wireframes provide the blueprint for the user interface.
+They define structure and hierarchy without getting bogged down in color palettes or typography.
+This separation of structure from aesthetics allows teams to focus on functionality first — ensuring usability and logical flow before visual design.
+Using Figma, for instance, designers can begin with grayscale wireframes (showing layouts and spacing), then layer on visual details later.
+Developers can start preparing the frontend architecture in parallel, guided by these early layouts.

+3. Facilitates Communication Among Team Members Wireframes act as a common visual language between cross-functional teams — designers, developers, product managers, and even non-technical stakeholders.
+Because they’re easy to interpret, wireframes eliminate ambiguity.
+In Figma, teams can comment directly on specific sections of a wireframe (“Should this button lead to the payment screen?”), keeping discussions anchored to visuals rather than abstract ideas.
+This real-time feedback shortens communication loops and prevents misunderstandings later in development.

+4. Reduces Development Rework and Costs
+Changing a layout in code can be expensive and time-consuming.
+Wireframes make it cheap to experiment and fail early.
+When teams test ideas at the wireframe stage, they can identify issues with navigation or functionality before a single line of code is written.
+For example, by wireframing a user registration flow, the team might realize users need an additional step for verification — something that’s much easier to fix in Figma than after API endpoints and frontend logic are built.

+5. Improves User-Centered Design
+Wireframes allow for early usability testing.
+Even low-fidelity wireframes can be shown to users to gather feedback on navigation, content placement, and overall flow.
+Adjustments can then be made based on real user behavior, leading to interfaces that are more intuitive and efficient.

+Example of How Wireframes Guide and Connect Teams

+For example if a team is developing the airbnb booking system:

+- The product manager outlines requirements (“Users should be able to search properties and book instantly”).
+- The designer creates wireframes in Figma, showing the search bar, filters, and booking button placement.
+0 The developer uses these wireframes to plan data structures, define API endpoints, and organize front-end components.
+- The QA team later references the same wireframes to verify layout consistency and user flows during testing.

+This shared visual reference ensures everyone, from idea to implementation, is aligned.